Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/WHATS-NEXT.md

 # What's next?

+## Adapt OData service to your needs 🛠

+Clear `service-specifications` folder and maintain `service-mapping.json`.

+[Learn more](https://sap.github.io/cloud-sdk/docs/js/tutorials/getting-started/execute-an-odata-request#generate-service-entities) about how to create OData service entities based on your metadata on the SAP Cloud SDK docs.

 ## Authentication with Azure AD 🔐

 [Configure](https://learn.microsoft.com/azure/app-service/configure-authentication-provider-aad) your App Service or Azure Functions app to use Azure AD login.
 Use standard variable `X-MS-TOKEN-AAD-ACCESS-TOKEN` to retrieve the access token from the request header.
 [Learn more](https://learn.microsoft.com/azure/app-service/configure-authentication-oauth-tokens#retrieve-tokens-in-app-code)